-At HNMUN 2019, Press Corps delegates will assume the role of an international news organization and cover the events of conference through that lens.
+At HNMUN 2019, you will assume the role of an international news organization and cover the events of conference through that lens.
 Each news organization is unique in its tone, audience, perspective, and editorial stance.
 As a journalist, you will be breaking stories, holding delegates accountable to their positions, and communicating breakthroughs to the entire conference—delegates, advisors, and staff alike.

 The Press Corps Assistant Directors and myself will work closely with you in our “newsroom” to hone your ledes, narrow your message, and position your stories before they are published to the HNMUN News website.
 In reflecting the continual evolution of modern journalism, we will continue to use Twitter as a platform to provide almost-instant updates of breaking news, crisis events, and other important developments.